 Catch up with today's top trending football news

-Christian Eriksen, Memphis Depay, Christian Pulisic and Mauricio Pochettino are among the big names trending in in football news today
+Antonio Conte, Frenkie de Jong and Lionel Messi are among the top trending names in sports news today

 Recommended articles